-- The re-evaluation of the development has taken into account new information and spatial tools previously not considered as part of the original environmental investigation or any of the previous amendment applications (i.e. freshwater assessment and aerial surveys); - This re-evaluation will incorporate renewed stakeholder engagement and input from key authorities that were not deemed necessary to inform any of the previous amendment applications; - The Kouga SDF (2015) is adopted by the Kouga Council as part of their Integrated Development Plan (IDP) and as such property is deemed to fall within the defined 'urban edge' of Aston Bay.
+• The re-evaluation of the development has taken into account new information and spatial tools previously not considered as part of the original environmental investigation or any of the previous amendment applications (i.e. freshwater assessment, aerial surveys and flood line determination);

+- This re-evaluation incorporates renewed stakeholder engagement and input from key authorities that were not deemed necessary to inform any of the previous (extention) amendment applications; - The Kouga SDF (2015) is adopted by the Kouga Council as part of their Integrated Development Plan (IDP) and as such the property is deemed to fall within the defined 'urban edge' of Aston Bay.
 Other than 'urban edges' the DEDEAT also considers whether or not a development falls within the 'urban area' of a town.
-'Urban areas' means areas situated within the 'urban edge', or in instances where no urban edge or boundary has been defined or adopted, it refers to areas situated within the edge of the built-up areas.
+'Urban areas4' means areas situated within the 'urban edge', or in instances where no urban edge or boundary has been defined or adopted, it refers to areas situated within the edge of the built-up areas.
 The development proposal is therefore considered to be within both the 'urban edge' as well as the 'urban area' of Aston Bay; - Under a different scenario, where the development application was submitted as a totally new application, in other words ignoring the prior Environmental Authorisation of 2009, the outcome of the recent specialist investigations would have resulted in a similar conclusion for the site to be considered for development subject to the known site constraints, mitigation measures and implementation of the environmental management plan (EMP); - The Eastern Cape Biodiversity Spatial Plan (2007) classifies most of the study area as a Critical Biodiversity Area (2) with the far eastern corner falling within a CBA3 status.
 The terrestrial CBA2 is the most relevant since it indicates 'near natural landscape' and relates to the Biodiversity Land Management Class 2 where the land use objective is: "Maintain biodiversity in near natural state with minimal loss of ecosystem integrity.
 No transformation of natural habitat should be permitted (Berliner & Desmet 2007).
+The limited transformation within the CBA2 is however deemed acceptable and it will not result in unacceptable, significant negative environmental impacts.